ClemenPine/PineV2.5/README.md

-# pine
+# Pine Layout

-An optimized keyboard layout
+This is an alternative keyboard layout I created while working on a layout analyzer program